JorelAli/ForteLangPrime/README.md

-# ForteLangPrime
+# ForteLang′
-A functionally pure typed programming language, that runs on the JVM.
+A functionally pure statically-typed programming language, that runs on the JVM.
 The successor to [ForteLang](https://github.com/JorelAli/ForteLang).

 ## Elymology

-Helper functions in functional programming languages are normally denoted with the `'` (pronounced "prime") symbol.
-For example, if you have a function `factorial`, a helper function that is used by the factorial function would be named `factorial'`.
-ForteLangPrime is the successor to ForteLang, hence I decided to call it ForteLangPrime (Since `ForteLang'` isn't very name friendly on websites/files/directories).
+Helper functions in functional programming languages are normally denoted with the `′` (pronounced "prime") symbol.
+For example, if you have a function `factorial`, a helper function that is used by the factorial function would be named `factorial′`.
+ForteLang′ is the successor to ForteLang, hence I decided to call it ForteLang′. _(However, since the name uses a symbol that nobody can type, it's easier to refer to it as ForteLangPrime)_.

-## Design choices
+## Inspiration & Design

-ForteLangPrime builds on a number of personal projects and university-based coursework assignments.
+ForteLang′ builds on a number of personal projects and university-based coursework assignments.
 In particular:

 - Compiler Design coursework, which involved creating a compiler in C++.
 - My third year project, which involves creating various programming languages and interpreters.